-7 Why Transit-Oriented Development and Why Now?
+Why Transit-Oriented Development and Why Now?
 Reconnecting America, 2007.

-4.4 Income and Affordability in the North Corridor
+5.4 Income and Affordability in the North Corridor

-Households within the North Corridor are making well below the national, state and county averages for household income (Figure 3).
+Households within the North Corridor are making well below the national, state and county averages for household income (Figure 14).
 Based on HUD's 30%-or-lower guideline for affordability, and household income levels, the average household in Miami Gardens should be spending under \$1,000 a month, but the average rent price for a 2-bedroom unit is \$1,485.
-The average household in Opa-Locka should be spending under \$450 a month, but the average rent for a 2-bedroom unit is \$1,526.8
+The average household in Opa-Locka should be spending under \$450 a month, but the average rent for a 2-bedroom unit is \$1,526.8 housing financial support.
+According to the Miami-Dade County AMI income limits (Table 3), the average two-person household in the North Corridor qualifies as a Very-Low Income or Low-Income household and is a candidate for affordable housing.

 Area Median Income (AMI) for U.S. cities is defined each year by HUD.
-AMI determines which income groups qualify for affordable housing financial support.
-According to the Miami-Dade County AMI income limits (Figure 4), the average two-person household in the North Corridor qualifies as a Very-Low Income or Low-Income household and is a candidate for affordable housing.
+AMI determines which income groups qualify for affordable Figure 14